-All candidates for the degree of Master of Arts with a major in political science must pass a final comprehensive examination, written, oral, or both written and oral.
-The scope, content, and form of the examination will be determined by the student’s supervising committee.
-In the event of failure of the final comprehensive examination, the student may petition the Committee on Graduate Studies to retake the examination on a date no sooner than 60 days after the first examination.
+All candidates for the degree of Master of Arts with a major in political science must pass a final examination, written, oral, or both written and oral.
+See the Department of Political Science Graduate Student Handbook or the Graduate Adviser for more details.
+In the event of failure of the final examination, the student may petition the Committee on Graduate Studies to retake the examination on a date no sooner than 60 days after the first examination.
 Students will not be permitted more than one reexamination after failure of the initial examination.

 International Studies Option

 The International Studies option of the Master of Arts program in political science emphasizes the study of comparative politics and international relations within the framework of political science.
-This option requires courses from three of six areas of political science and 12 hours in comparative politics and/or international politics.
-Students must have three hours of a methods course.
+This option requires 12 hours of coursework in International Studies.
 Upon satisfying the requirements for this option, students will receive a letter of completion.
 Completion will not be reflected on student transcripts.

 U.S. Political Institutions and Processes Option

 The U.S. Political Institutions and Processes option of the Master of Arts program in political science emphasizes political behavior and processes and public law and jurisprudence within the framework of political science.
-This option requires courses from three of six areas of political science and 12 hours in political behavior and processes and/or public law and jurisprudence.
-Students must have three hours of a methods course.
+This option requires 12 hours of coursework focused on American politics and/or public law and jurisprudence.
 Upon satisfying the requirements for this option, students will receive a letter of completion.
 Completion will not be reflected on student transcripts.